SSWConsulting/SSW.Rules.Content/rules/review-automated-tests/rule.md

 The total cost of a test is significant, when you take into account:

-* The coding time spent to write and maintain it
+* The time spent to design, code and maintain it
 * The infrastructure costs involved in running it (potentially many thousands of times over its life)
 * The effort involved in diagnosing its failures
-* The effort involved in reviewing it
+* The effort involved in regularly reviewing it

 So, the value of a test really needs to justify its cost.
 If a test is not mitigating enough risk or providing enough valuable information compared to its cost, then consider deleting (or at least simplifying) it.